 A hurricane, of course, brings high winds.
-Wind speeds of 70 to 130 mph are common, and winds over 200 mph have been recorded.
+Wind speeds of 70 to 130 mph are common; in 2017, Irma reached a record 185 mph.
 What may be less understood is the force created by such winds.
 When wind speed doubles, the wind pressure quadruples.
 To put it in practical terms, when the wind speed increases, the damage it causes increases at a much greater rate.
 This illustrates the importance of reducing the boat's windage, which is the amount of area your boat presents to the wind, by removing as much rigging, canvas, and deck gear as possible, and facing the bow toward the greatest exposure.